Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Introduction: Efficient Risk-Limiting Audits

-Many modern voting systems can provide linked CVRs for some ballot cards (e.g., vote-by-mail) but not others (e.g., polling-place ballots).
-This has led to a variety of strategies: \begin{itemize} \item give up the efficiency of CLCA and use BPAs, which do not require CVRs \item \emph hybrid RLAs that use stratified sampling and different strategies in different strata \cite{ottoboniEtal18,stark20,stark23b,spertusStark22} \item BLCAs using weighted random samples \cite{stark10d,lindemanEtal18,ottoboniEtal18}, with batches of size 1 for the cards that have linked CVRs \item CLCAs that rescan some or all of the cards to create linked CVRs the voting system did not originally provide \cite{rhodeIslandBrennan19,harrisonEtal22} \item using cryptographic nonces to provide the required links between CVRs and cards without compromising voter privacy \cite{stark23a}. \end{itemize} Section~\ref{sec:hetero} develops a simpler approach that in examples is more efficient than a hybrid audit or BLCA, works even when a BCLA is impracticable, avoids the expense of re-scanning any ballots, and does not require new or additional equipment.
-When reporting batches are sufficiently homogeneous, the sample size for the method approaches that of a CLCA based on voting system CVRs for every card.
+Many modern voting systems can provide linked CVRs for some ballot cards (e.g., vote-by-mail) but not others (e.g., in-precinct voters).
+This has led to a variety of strategies: \begin{itemize} \item give up the efficiency of CLCA and use BPA \item \emph{hybrid} RLAs that use different audit strategies in different strata \cite{ottoboniEtal18,stark20,stark23b,spertusStark22} \item BLCA using weighted random samples \cite{stark10d,lindemanEtal18,ottoboniEtal18}, with batches of size 1 for cards with linked CVRs \item CLCA that rescans some or all of the cards to create linked CVRs the voting system did not originally provide \cite{rhodeIslandBrennan19,harrisonEtal22} \item CLCA using cryptographic nonces to link CVRs to cards without compromising voter privacy \cite{stark23a}. \end{itemize} Section~\ref{sec:hetero} develops a simpler approach that in examples is more efficient than a hybrid audit or BLCA, works even when a BCLA is impracticable, avoids the expense of re-scanning any ballots, and does not require new or additional equipment.
+When reporting batches are sufficiently homogeneous, the sample size for the method approaches that of CLCA.